“What we need is more people who specialize in the impossible.” -Theodore Roethke

 and Dustin McCormick (Unable to see the video?
 Download a free Flash

-ARC is a non-profit, community-based HIV/AIDS education and services organization serving those who are infected, as well as those affected by the HIV/AIDS epidemic in the ten counties of Northwest Georgia.
+AIDS Resource Council is a non-profit, community-based HIV/AIDS education and services organization serving those who are infected, as well as those affected by the HIV/AIDS epidemic in the ten counties of Northwest Georgia.

 The problem is complicated.
 According to a Centers for Disease Control report, better than 25% of those infected are unaware of their status and are at risk of having HIV advance to AIDS.
 This population poses a risk of infecting others, as well.
-The only way to know your status is to get tested, one of the many free and confidential services provided by the ARC.
+The only way to know your status is to get tested, one of the many free and confidential services provided by the AIDS Resource Council.